Stormy Daniels: Celebrity Big Brother

 In 2018, there was wide speculation that Daniels would be a housemate on Celebrity Big Brother 22 in the United Kingdom.
 Despite the reports, Daniels did not enter the house on launch night.

 Speculation about her absence included demands for more money, a legal affair involving her husband, and a desire to spend time with her daughter.
 Her attorney Michael Avenatti told the Press Association that Daniels was in fact set to enter the house, but producers attempted to manipulate her into acting a certain way.

 A Big Brother statement read: "Stormy Daniels was booked to appear on the show several months ago and hours before the show was due to go live, informed the production team that she no longer wished to enter the house as previously agreed.
 Producers discussed a variety of options with her but were unable to agree any acceptable conditions for her entering the house.
 Our focus is now on making a brilliant series with our fantastic celebrities."

 Daniels said that she offered to appear on the show during the live launch to explain her absence, but was turned down by producers.

-On the August 17 edition of spin-off show Big Brother's Bit on the Side, host Rylan Clark-Neal explained that just five hours before the first live show, Daniels said she only wanted to appear on launch night and then leave.
+On the August 17 edition of spin-off show Big Brother's Bit on the Side, host Rylan Clark explained that just five hours before the first live show, Daniels said she only wanted to appear on launch night and then leave.
 Big Brother tried to negotiate a compromise, but nothing came of it.
-Clark-Neal also insisted that money was not a factor and there was no attempt from producers to try to manipulate her to achieve a specific outcome.
+Clark also insisted that money was not a factor and there was no attempt from producers to try to manipulate her to achieve a specific outcome.